Tandrita100/Student-JDBC-Springboot/README.md

-gvgh j # Student Management REST API
+# Student Management REST API

 A simple Spring Boot REST API for managing student data using JDBC and MySQL.